 Keyless car entry needs a fob in order to work.
 This fob issues a radio frequency signal that is received by your car.
 This signal is encrypted to make it safer.

 When you are close enough to your car, the car will receive the signal and unlock.
-This means that you don’t have to have it in your hand or press a single button.
+This means that you don’t need to have it in your hand or press a single button.

 The signal doesn’t work over huge distances, but a fob that is within 5 to 10 feet of your car should open it.